LoginRadius/engineering-portal/content/blog/write-a-javascript-library-using-webpack-and-babel/index.md

 - `entry`: In order for webpack to know where to start with, it needs to know the entry point to our app.
 - `module.rules`: Each file in `Node` is treated like a module.
 Webpack itself understands only Javascript and JSON modules.
 Since we want to transpile ES6, we need `babel-loader` and webpack needs to know the rules on how to process the Javascript using the given loader.
-- `output`: After creating the bundle, webpack needs to know what name to give it and where to put it.`library` and `libraryTarget` are used to expose our library where `library` being the name,`$` here and `libraryTarget` is the environment we are targetting.
+- `output`: After creating the bundle, webpack needs to know what name to give it and where to put it.`library` and `libraryTarget` are used to expose our library where `library` being the name,`$` here and `libraryTarget` is the property to configure, how the library will be exposed.
+Here we will be using UMD.
+UMD is a module system capable of working everywhere, be it in the client, on the server or elsewhere.
 - mode: Webpack bundles code into either development mode (unminified) or in production(minified) mode.
 I am using a hard coded value here for the demo.
 You can set it using environment variables too.

   4.2.
 Create a `.babelrc` file at the root of the project.